musikata/guido.js/README.md

 ![Guido Rendering](http://upload.wikimedia.org/wikipedia/en/8/84/GUIDO_music_notation_basic_example.gif)
 _(image from Wikipedia)_

-You can find out more about Guido here: [http://guidolib.sourceforge.net/].
+You can find out more about Guido here: [Guido Engine Library Homepage](http://guidolib.sourceforge.net/).

 ## Goals
 - Make it fun and easy to **describe** music in javascript.